Product & Member Login

 My First Cornhole experience

 I played cornhole for the first time last summer.
-I was rough around the edges until a friend told me, “It is just like a pickleball serve.”
+I was rough around the edges until a friend told me, “It is just like a pickleballcornhole and pickleball serve.”
 That was my a-ha moment.
 Suddenly I felt much more comfortable and I was able to hit my target time and time again.

 So consider what other analogies you can bring to your pickleball play.
 It could be cornhole and pickleball or something totally different.
 Whatever makes you comfortable will improve your game.